DataDog/datadog-agent/docs/cluster-agent/GETTING_STARTED.md

 ## Introduction

-For more context on the Datadog Cluster agent, please refer to the [User Documentation](README.md).
-For more technical background, refer to [this documentation](../../Dockerfiles/cluster-agent/README.md).
+This document aims to get you started upon the Datadog Cluster Agent.
+Refer to the [Datadog Cluster Agent - DCA | User Documentation](README.md) for more context about the Datadog Cluster agent.
+For more technical background, refer to the [Datadog Cluster Agent in Containerized environments](../../Dockerfiles/cluster-agent/README.md) documentation.

 ## Step by step

-The DCA will need a proper RBAC to be up and running, so you will first need to create the:
+**Step 1** - The Datadog Cluster Agent (DCA) needs a proper RBAC to be up and running, first create its:

-- Service Account
+* Service Account
-- Cluster Role
+* Cluster Role
-- Cluster Role Binding
+* Cluster Role Binding

-These can be found [here](../../Dockerfiles/manifests/cluster-agent/rbac/rbac-cluster-agent.yaml).
+Those can be found in the [Datadog Cluster Agent Rbac](../../Dockerfiles/manifests/cluster-agent/rbac/rbac-cluster-agent.yaml).

-Simply run: `kubectl apply -f Dockerfiles/manifests/cluster-agent/rbac-cluster-agent.yaml` from the datadog-agent directory.
+**Step 2** - Run: `kubectl apply -f Dockerfiles/manifests/cluster-agent/rbac-cluster-agent.yaml` from the datadog-agent directory.

-Then, depending on whether you are relying on a secret to secure the communication between the Node Agent and the Cluster Agent, you will either:
+**Step 3** - Depending on whether you are relying on a secret to secure the communication between the Node Agent and the Cluster Agent, either:

-- Create a secret
+* Create a secret
-- Set an environment variable
+* Set an environment variable

-To create a secret, you can create a 32 characters long base64 encoded string:
-`echo -n <Thirty 2 characters long token> | base64`
+**Step 3.1** - To create a secret, create a 32 characters long base64 encoded string: `echo -n <32_CHARACTERS_LONG_TOKEN> | base64`
 and use this string in the `dca-secret.yaml` file located in the [manifest/cluster-agent/](../../Dockerfiles/manifests/cluster-agent/dca-secret.yaml) directory.
-Or you can run a one line command: `kubectl create secret generic datadog-auth-token --from-literal=token=12345678901234567890123456789012`.
+Alternately run this one line command: `kubectl create secret generic datadog-auth-token --from-literal=token=<32_CHARACTERS_LONG_TOKEN>`.

-Upon creation you need to refer to this secret in the manifest of the cluster agent as well as the agent!
+**Step 3.2** - Upon creation, refer to this secret with the environment variable `DD_CLUSTER_AGENT_AUTH_TOKEN`  in the manifest of the cluster agent as well as in the manifest of the Agent!
-The environment variable `DD_CLUSTER_AGENT_AUTH_TOKEN` shall be used for this purpose.

 If you are using the secret:

 ```yaml
           - name: DD_CLUSTER_AGENT_AUTH_TOKEN
             valueFrom: